rahulrathore2110/Quiz-App/README.md

    - URL: https://quizsystem-production.up.railway.app/quizzes/active
    - Method: GET
-   - Description: Get a list of active quizzes (quizzes that are currently within their start and end time).
+   - Description: User can get a list of active quizzes, active quizzes are (those quizzes that currently lie in between startDate and endDate of the quiz).

    - Response Body: